diagridio/catalyst-quickstarts/README.md

-## Catalyst Quickstarts
+# Catalyst Quickstarts

-This repo contains the code and scripts used to to create Catalyst quickstart projects via the  `diagrid project quickstart create` command
+This repo contains the code and scripts used to create Catalyst quickstart projects via the  `diagrid project quickstart create` command

-### Getting Started
+## Getting Started

 To get started with a Catalyst quickstart project, visit the following docs: